 Topical chamomile has been shown to reduce the tissue levels of IL-1β and TNF-α in hamsters with oral mucositis (34).
 In another study, a chamomile extract was shown to afford gastroprotection against ethanol-induced ulceration by increasing glutathione levels (25).
 Apigenin, a flavone component of chamomile, interacts with GABA (A) (gamma-aminobutyric acid)-benzodiazepine receptors in vitro and inhibits locomotor behavior in rats (5).
 Apigenin was also shown to affect alternative splicing of key mRNAs by inhibiting dimerization of hnRNPA2, a factor associated with many cellular malignancies and in mRNA metabolism and splicing (32).

-Premature constriction of fetal ductus arteriosus has been reported following consumption of camomile tea by the mother during pregnancy (31).
+Premature constriction of fetal ductus arteriosus: Following consumption of chamomile tea by the mother during pregnancy (31).

-A 38-year-old Caucasian man developed an episode of severe anaphylaxis with generalized urticaria, angioedema and severe dyspnea one hour after consuming chamomile tea.
-The symptoms improved following treatment with an intravenous antihistamine (18).
+Severe anaphylaxis with generalized urticaria, angioedema, and severe dyspnea: In a 38-year-old Caucasian man, 1 hour after consuming chamomile tea.
+Symptoms improved following treatment with an intravenous antihistamine (18).

-A 70-year-old woman was hospitalized with multiple internal hemorrhages following concurrent use of chamomile products and warfarin.
+Multiple internal hemorrhages: In a 70-year-old woman following concurrent use of chamomile products and warfarin.
 Her symptoms resolved after treatment with intravenous heparin (28).

-There is a case reported of occupational allergic rhinoconjunctivitis from the inhalation of chamomile dried flowers (36).
+Occupational allergic rhinoconjunctivitis: From the inhalation of chamomile dried flowers (36).

 Anticoagulants / Antiplatelets: Chamomile may increase the anticoagulant effects and inhibit platelet activity due to its coumarin content (28).

-Cyclosporine: Concurrent use resulted in increased levels of cyclosporine (35).
+Cyclosporine: Concurrent use resulted in increased serum levels of cyclosporine (35).